It’s really a shame my husband doesn’t eat shellfish. Really, it is! (His reason has to do with something about them being in a shell — don’t ask.)

 Blend until the mixture is fairly smooth and then season to taste with salt and pepper.
 (Do not wash the sauté pan — you’ll use it to cook the scallops!)

 To make the scallops: First, remove the muscle from each scallop (if it hasn’t already been removed).
-You’ll recognize the muscle as a striated tab running up the side of the scallop.
+You’ll recognize the muscle as a thicker portion of flesh, running up the side of the scallop.
 It is slightly opaque compared to the rest of the scallop, and its texture is firm.
 (This muscle is unpleasant to eat, and it should always be removed before cooking.)
 Simply grab the tab of the muscle and then gently pull it off the scallop.

 Then use a very sharp paring knife, slice each scallop in half horizontally.
 Place them on a baking sheet or large plate as you go and season both sides with salt and pepper.